Understanding new tasks through the lens of training data via exponential tilting: The exponential tilt model

-One benefit of minimizing the KL divergence is that the learner does not need to estimate the $p\{x,Y=k\}$'s; they merely need to train a discriminative model to estimate $\eta_P$ from the (labeled) samples from the source domain.
-In other words, the learner does not need to train a generative model.
+One benefit of minimizing the KL divergence is that the learner does not need to estimate the $p\{x,Y=k\}$'s, a generative model that is difficult to train.
+They merely need to train a discriminative model to estimate $\heta_P$ from the (labeled) samples from the source domain.

 We plug the fitted $\htheta_k$'s and $\hat \alpha_k$'s into \eqref{eq:weights-estimate} to obtain Exponential Tilt Reweighting Alignment (ExTRA) importance weights: